Mikestriken/GitCAD/README.md

    ```bash
    ./FreeCAD_Automation/freecad-repo-init.sh
    ```
-   *The Script can be ran multiple times without error.*
+   *The Script can be ran multiple times without error (Assuming config wasn't changed).*
    To see how to change `x` configuration post initialization see the [Changing Things](#changing-things) section.

 7. Update your `.gitattributes` with LFS files you want to track.